-Gross loss - Gross loss was \$7.2 million (3.3% of revenue) for 2018, compared to a gross loss of \$42.9 million (25.1% of revenue) for 2017.
-The gross loss during 2018 was primarily due to under recovery of overhead costs for our Shipyard and Fabrication Divisions (including holding costs for our South Texas Properties of \$2.1 million), the impact of lower margin backlog for our Shipyard Division related to previous project awards bid during a period of competitive pricing, and changes in estimates and project losses within our Fabrication and Shipyard Divisions (see below).
-The decrease in gross loss relative to the prior period was primarily due to the net impact of:
+Gross loss - Gross loss for 2018 and 2017 was \$7.2 million (3.3% of revenue) and \$42.9 million (25.1% of revenue), respectively.
+The gross loss for 2018 was primarily due to:

+- The under recovery of overhead costs (primarily associated with the underutilization of our facilities within our Shipyard and Fabrication Divisions, including holding costs for our South Texas Properties of \$2.1 million); - A lower margin project mix for our Shipyard Division related to previous project awards bid during a period of competitive pricing; and - Project charges and losses on projects within our Fabrication and Shipyard Divisions (see below).

+The decrease in gross loss relative to the 2017 period was primarily due to:
-- Decreased gross loss of \$34.4 million for our Shipyard Division, primarily due to increased revenue, reductions in overhead costs and improved recoveries of overhead costs, and the 2017 period including project losses of \$34.5 million related to cost increases and liquidated damages on the construction of two MPSVs which are in dispute and for which construction has been suspended; offset partially by changes in estimates and project losses in the 2018 period on our harbor tug projects of \$6.7 million; and - · Increased gross profit of \$7.9 million for our Services Division, primarily due to increased revenue and improved recovery of our overhead costs; offset partially by,

-• Increased gross loss of \$5.9 million for our Fabrication Division, primarily due to the net impact of decreased fabrication revenue and changes in estimates and losses on our petrochemical module project of \$2.4 million, offset partially by reductions in overhead costs and improved recoveries of overhead costs.
+- Decreased gross loss of \$34.4 million for our Shipyard Division, primarily due to increased revenue, reductions in overhead costs and improved recoveries of overhead costs, and the 2017 period including project losses of \$34.5 million related to cost increases and liquidated damages on the construction of two MPSVs which are in dispute and for which construction has been suspended; offset partially by project charges and losses in the 2018 period on our harbor tug projects of \$6.7 million; and - Increased gross profit of \$7.9 million for our Services Division, primarily due to increased revenue and improved recovery of our overhead costs; offset partially by, - Increased gross loss of \$5.9 million for our Fabrication Division, primarily due to decreased revenue and project charges and losses on our petrochemical module project of \$2.4 million, offset partially by reductions in overhead costs and improved recoveries of overhead costs.

-See Note 2 of our Financial Statements in Item 8 for further discussion of changes in estimates and losses on our projects and Note 11 of our Financial Statements in Item 8 for further discussion of our MPSV dispute.
+See Note 2 of our Financial Statements in Item 8 for further discussion of our project charges and losses on projects.

 General and administrative expense - General and administrative expense for 2018 and 2017 was \$19.0 million (8.6% of revenue) and \$17.8 million (10.4% of revenue), respectively, representing an increase of 6.8%.
-The increase was primarily due to the net impact of:
+The increase was primarily due to:

-- Higher legal and advisory fees related to customer disputes and shareholder matters; - · Professional fees associated with the evaluation of strategic alternatives and initiatives to diversify our business; and - Addition of administrative personnel for our newly created EPC Division; offset partially by, - · Headcount reductions, lower incentive plan costs, executive management salary reductions and other cost saving initiatives.
+- Higher legal and advisory fees related to customer disputes and shareholder matters; - · Professional fees associated with the evaluation of strategic alternatives and initiatives to diversify our business; and - · The addition of administrative personnel for our newly created EPC Division; offset partially by, - Headcount reductions, lower incentive plan costs, executive management salary reductions and other cost saving initiatives.

-Asset impairments and (gain) loss on assets held for sale, net - Asset impairments and gain (loss) on assets held for sale, net for 2018 and 2017 was a gain of \$6.9 million and a loss of \$7.9 million, respectively.

-The gain for 2018 was primarily due to the net impact of:
+Impairments and (gain) loss on assets held for sale - Impairments and (gain) loss on assets held for sale for 2018 and 2017 was a gain of \$6.9 million and a loss of \$7.9 million, respectively.
+The gain for 2018 was primarily due to:

-- · A gain of \$3.9 million from the sale of our Texas South Yard and a gain of \$4.1 million from the sale of our Texas North Yard; and - A gain of \$3.6 million from the settlement of our insurance claim related to Hurricane Harvey damage at our South Texas Properties incurred during 2017; offset partially by, - Impairments of \$4.4 million and a loss of \$0.3 million related to inventory and assets that were held for sale and/or sold within our Fabrication and Shipyard Divisions.
+- · A gain of \$3.9 million from the sale of our Texas South Yard and a gain of \$4.1 million from the sale of our Texas North Yard; and - A gain of \$3.6 million from the settlement of an insurance claim related to Hurricane Harvey damage at our South Texas Properties incurred during 2017; offset partially by, - Impairments of \$4.4 million and a loss of \$0.3 million related to inventory and assets held for sale and/or sold within our Fabrication and Shipyard Divisions.

-The loss for 2017 was primarily due to the impact of:
+The loss for 2017 was primarily due to:

-- Impairments of \$6.7 million associated with inventory within our Fabrication Division; and - · Impairments of \$1.0 million and a loss of \$0.3 million related to assets that were held for sale and/or sold within our Shipyard Division.
+- · Impairments of \$6.7 million associated with inventory within our Fabrication Division; and - Impairments of \$1.0 million and a loss of \$0.3 million related to assets held for sale and/or sold within our Shipyard Division.

-See "Overview" above and Note 3 of our Financial Statements in Item 8 for further discussion of our assets held for sale and related impairments and Note 5 of our Financial Statements in Item 8 for further discussion of our inventory impairments.
+See "Overview" above and Note 3 of our Financial Statements in Item 8 for further discussion of our impairments.